Manjarly/lumaa-spring-2025-ai-ml/read_me.md

-- Install the following libraries before running the code (if not running on Google Colab) pip install torch transformers scikit-learn pandas numpy
+- Install the following libraries before running the code (if not running on Google Colab)
+- pip install torch transformers scikit-learn pandas numpy

+- Dataset downloaded from Kaggle (top10k-tmdb-movies.csv) and took the first 501 rows of data for current run

 - How to run?
-I have used Google Colab for faster results instead of depending on my local machine.
+- I have used Google Colab for faster results instead of depending on my local machine.
 You can use either Google Colab, or Jupyter Notebook.
 (Preferrably Google Colab).
 I have bifurcated the functions to each cell following proper coding standards and code readability.

 - Originally the code took a little over 2 minutes to run with 500 rows of data using BERT(used for better accuracy).
 Trimmed the video to showcase the results.